 Cut – Brilliance, Fire, Sparkle and Scintillation

 There are plenty of websites around that go in to nauseating detail of what each of these factors are, but the skill in picking a beautiful diamond that meets your budget is knowing how best to apply these factors to your desires.
 Lets cut to the chase and talk dollars as ultimately money will drive what is chosen.

-You probably have an idea of what you would like to spend on a diamond and it may seem counter intuitive, but lets start by ignoring cut and carat.
-For the importance of it, cut makes surprisingly little difference to a diamond price.
+You probably have an idea of what you would like to spend and it may seem counter intuitive, but let’s start by ignoring cut and carat.
+For the importance of it, cut makes surprisingly little difference to a the price.
 The carat size you would like will end up being a product of your choices on clarity and colour when combined with your budget.

 Do not choose anything lower than H. Unless you look at the diamond from underneath you will struggle to see the difference between a D and F colour.
 Perhaps you can discern a D and G, perhaps not.
 But below an H and you will notice a colour tinge, yellow or grey most likely.

 Do not choose anything lower than Si2.
 Choosing Vs or higher is a personal choice.
 If you peer into a diamond with a jewellers loupe you may be able to see inclusions in an Si1 or Si2 however you won’t see them with your naked eye.
 For diamonds graded Vs2 and above you will never see the inclusions, even if a jeweller shows you where to look with a lens.
 Hours of practice are needed to spot them.

 “The biggest mistake most people make is deciding they want say a F/VS1 ‘triple excellent’ 1.00ct diamond and searching for the cheapest example of it.
 They don’t realise that ‘Triple Excellent’ covers all manner of sins.”